 Students in the EMU Edge program have specific guidelines to meet in their first semester.
 Edge students have a 2 1/2-day early orientation on campus that addresses the most common challenges students face in making the transition to college (currently planned for mostly in-person small group activities for Fall 2021).

 - meet with their Success Coach and Peer Academic Coach (PAC) alternating bi-weekly (6+ meetings over the course of a 15-week semester, 30 minutes each),

 - and complete a total of 10 hours of structured study time (in-person and virtual opportunities are planned for Fall 2021)

-Students may also earn study time and Eagle Rewards points by attending drop-in tutoring virtual sessions, virtual study groups, supplemental instruction sessions, tutoring in the Math Lab (face-to-face or virtual), or by visiting the University Writing Center.
+Students may also earn study time and Eagle Rewards points by attending drop-in tutoring virtual sessions, Skill Workshops, Virtual Study Groups, Supplemental Instruction sessions, tutoring in the Math Lab (face-to-face or virtual), or by visiting the University Writing Center.